35-Year-Old Defenseman – San Jose Sharks

 Scott Hannan Contract Information:

-Signed a one-year, $1 million deal with the Sharks in July of 2013.
+Signed a one-year contract with the Sharks in July 2014.

 To instantly reveal our fantasy analysis of every player – including Scott Hannan – simply subscribe now.